f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 Perform the following steps to complete this task:

 #.
-Click the ``Step 3: Get System DNS Settings`` item in the collection.
+Click the ``Step 3: Get System DNS Settings`` item in the folder.
    Click :guilabel:`Send` and review the current settings

 #.
-Click the ``Step 4: Set System DNS Settings`` item in the collection.
+Click the ``Step 4: Set System DNS Settings`` item in the folder.
+   Click body.
 Review the JSON body to verify the name server IPs ``4.2.2.2`` and ``8.8.8.8`` are listed.
 Additionally, add a search domain of ``f5.local``.
-   You will modify a JSON array for both of these attributes.
+   You will modify a JSON array to add a search domain.

 #.
 Click the :guilabel:`Send` button and verify the requested changes were
-   successfully implemented
+   successfully implemented by looking at the response or by running step 3 again.

 #.
-Click the ``Step 5: Get System NTP Settings`` item in the collection.
+Click the ``Step 5: Get System NTP Settings`` item in the folder.
    Click :guilabel:`Send` and review the current settings

 #.
-Click the ``Step 6: Set System NTP Settings`` item in the collection.
+Click the ``Step 6: Set System NTP Settings`` item in the folder.
-   Review the JSON body to verify the NTP servers with hostnames ``0.pool.ntp.org`` and ``1.pool.ntp.org`` are contained in the ``servers`` attribute (another JSON array!)
+   Click body.
+Review the JSON body to verify the NTP servers with hostnames ``0.pool.ntp.org`` and ``1.pool.ntp.org`` are contained in the ``servers`` attribute (another JSON array!).

 #.
 Click the :guilabel:`Send` button and verify the requested changes were
-   successfully implemented
+   successfully implemented by looking at the response or running step 5 again.

 Task 3 - Update default user account passwords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this task we will update the passwords for the ``root`` and ``admin``
 accounts.
-The process for updating the root account is different then
+The process for updating the root account is different than
-other system accounts due to the special nature of the account.
+other system accounts because it is used by the linux OS.

-To update the root account password we will use a ``POST`` to a shared REST
+To update the root account password we will use a ``POST`` to the ``/mgmt/shared/authn/root`` REST endpoint.
-worker at ``/mgmt/shared/authn/root``

 To update all other system accounts we will ``PATCH`` the
 ``/mgmt/tm/auth/user/<username>`` Resource

 Perform the following steps to change the ``root`` user password:

 #.
-Click the ``Step 7: Set root User Password`` item in the collection.
+Click the ``Step 7: Set root User Password`` item in the folder.

 #.
-Notice that we a performing a POST operation to a shared REST
-   worker.
+We are performing a POST operation to change the root user Password and have to specify the oldPassword because the REST call implementation on the Big-IP uses the underlying linux mechanism.
+Click body.
 Modify the JSON body to update the password to the value
    ``newdefault`` and click the :guilabel:`Send` button.

    |image26|